Neutrino Oscillation Prospects with a Dual-Baseline Beam from BNL to SNOLAB and SURF: Analysis

 \section{$\chisq$ Analysis}

 Finally we estimate the $\chisq$ sensitivities to CP violation for the WbLS detectors at SURF and at SNO.
 Below we describe the analytical form of $\chisq$.

 where the index $y$ is summed over the energy bins in the range $0.5-18$ GeV\,\footnote{We have a total of $65$ energy bins in the range $0.5-18$ GeV: $60$ bins each having a width of $0.125$ GeV in the energy range of $0.5 - 8$ GeV and $5$ bins with 2 GeV width in 8-18 GeV.
 Also note that, the analysis range for the SURF (SNO) site was taken as $0.8-18$ $(2.2-18)$ GeV for the case where only the first oscillation maximum was consider by ignoring the second.} unless otherwise mentioned explicitly.
 The index $j$ corresponds to the six appearance channels $nRiD$ ($n$ Cerenkov rings and $i$ Michel electrons from stopped pion or muon decay) with $n=1,2,3$, and $i=0,1$, as discussed in Sec.\ \ref{sec:event}.
-Finally the index $x$ runs over the neutrino and antineutrino modes. $N^{\text{data}}$ corresponds to the set of events generated for any value of the CP phase $\da \in [-\pi,\pi]$ with the other oscillation parameters fixed to the global best fit values. $N^{\text{fit}}$ corresponds to the events generated only for the CP conserving values of the phase: $\da^{\text{fit}}=0,\pi$ with other oscillation parameters being varied in their allowed range (see Table\ \ref{tab:parameters} for both the bestfit values and the range of variation of the oscillation parameters).
+Finally the index $x$ runs over the neutrino and antineutrino modes. $N^{\text{data}}$ corresponds to the set of events generated for any value of the CP phase $\da \in [-\pi,\pi]$ with the other oscillation parameters fixed to the global best fit values. $N^{\text{fit}}$ corresponds to the events generated only for the CP conserving values of the phase: $\da^{\text{fit}}=0,\pi$ with other oscillation parameters being varied in their allowed range (see Table\ \ref{tab:parameters} for both the best fit values and the range of variation of the oscillation parameters).
 The terms in the first row of the right-hand-side of Eq.~\eqref{eq:chisq} correspond to the statistical contribution.

-The first two terms in the statistical contribution to the $\chisq$ constitute the algebraic difference ($N^{\text{fit}} - N^{\text{data}}$) while the last term (\ie, the logarithmic-term) corresponds to the fractional difference between the two sets of events \footnote{ Note that the definition of $\chisq$ described in Eq.\ \ref{eq:chisq} is Poissonian in nature.
+The first two terms in the statistical contribution to the $\chisq$ constitute the algebraic difference ($N^{\text{fit}} - N^{\text{data}}$) while the logarithmic-term proportional to $\ln(N^{\text{data}}/N^{\text{fit}})$ takes into account the relative difference or ratio of the two sets of events \footnote{ Note that the definition of $\chisq$ described in Eq.\ \ref{eq:chisq} is Poissonian in nature.
 In the limit of large number of events (N), this reduces to the Gaussian form : }.

 The two terms in the second line of Eq.\ \ref{eq:chisq} correspond to the prior and systematics respectively.
 The \textit{prior} term accounts for the penalty of the $l$ number of \textit{fit} parameters deviating away from the corresponding $p^{\text{data}}$.